Design history · American corporate identity

 1997

-Ivan Chermayeff shaped a generation through his 37-year teaching post at Yale School of Art, where he overlapped with Paul Rand, Herbert Matter and Alvin Eisenman.
-Tom Geismar served as AIGA president in 1965–1966 and has continued to advocate for identity as a public good — libraries, zoos, museums, civic institutions — throughout the studio’s existence.
+Ivan Chermayeff taught at Yale School of Art for thirty-seven years, overlapping with Paul Rand, Herbert Matter and Alvin Eisenman.
+Tom Geismar served as AIGA president in 1965–1966 and has spent decades making the case that civic and cultural institutions — libraries, zoos, museums — deserve the same rigorous identity work as commercial clients.

 Learn at TGDS